codeforamerica/form-flow/README.md

 Each email message can also include these fields:

-1. emailsToCC → This is a list of emails passed into the cc: field of application.yaml.
+- **emailsToCC** → This is a list of emails passed into the cc: field of application.yaml.
-   To capture the list of cc's, developers can grab the list of emails from the application.yaml using
-   @Value and passing in the field ”${form-flow.flow.ubi.email.confirmation.cc:}” based on the application.yaml found above.
+  To capture the list of cc's, developers can grab the list of emails from the application.yaml using @Value and passing in the field ”${form-flow.flow.ubi.email.confirmation.cc:}” based on the application.yaml found above.
-2. email Bcc → is the list of emails passed into the bcc: field of application.yaml
+- **emailToBCC** → is the list of emails passed into the bcc: field of application.yaml
-3. attachments → The list of files to attach, This field accepts a list of files that are added as attachments to the email.
+- **attachments** → The list of files to attach, This field accepts a list of files that are added as attachments to the email.
-4. requireTls → this is a boolean that determines whether a message can only be sent through tls connection.
+- **requireTls** → this is a boolean that determines whether a message can only be sent through tls connection.
   True indicates that a message can only be using TLS encryption.

 | Name            | Input Type   | Required Field | Description                                                 | Defaults   |
 |-----------------|--------------|----------------|-------------------------------------------------------------|------------|